Sai-Kumar88789/OpenSourceRepo/README.md

 This is a community-driven open source project developed by a diverse group of [contributors].The leadership has made a strong commitment to creating an open, inclusive, and positive community.
-This project is used to developing a  loginpage using PHP.
+This project is used to developing a  loginpage using PHP effiently.
 Call for Contributions
 ----------------------